kubestash/docs/docs/setup/install/kubestash/openshift.md

 ### Option A: Standard chart with OpenShift values

-Use the same `kubestash` chart shown above and enable the OpenShift distribution values.
+Use the standard [`kubestash` chart](/docs/setup/install/kubestash/helm/) and enable the OpenShift distribution values.
 This switches the operator to UBI-based images and applies the SecurityContextConstraints and other OpenShift-specific tweaks:

 ```bash
 $ helm install kubestash oci://ghcr.io/appscode-charts/kubestash \